Aelia Eudocia: Pilgrimage to Jerusalem (438–439)

-Upon being named Augusta, she succeeded her sister-in-law, Pulcheria, who had been Augusta since 414.
-The relationship between the two women consisted of rivalry over power.
+After being named Augusta, her relationship to her sister-in-law, Pulcheria, worsened.
 Eudocia was jealous over the amount of power Pulcheria had within the court, while Pulcheria was jealous of the power Eudocia could claim from her.
 Their relationship created a "pious atmosphere" in the imperial court, and probably explains why Eudocia travelled to the Holy Land in 438.
 Eudocia went on a pilgrimage to Jerusalem in 438, bringing back with her holy relics to prove her faith.
-Her relationship with her husband had deteriorated, and with much pleading from Melania, a wealthy widow from Palestine and good friend of Eudocia, Theodosius allowed her to go.
+Her relationship with her husband had deteriorated, and with much pleading from Melania the Younger, a wealthy widow from Palestine and good friend of Eudocia, Theodosius allowed her to go.